dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 Go to eclipse Main Menu, Select `Run As -> Junit Test` to run the unit tests

-##Running the tutorial in Pivotal Hd virtual machine
+##Running the tutorial in Pivotal HD Virtual Machine and Pivotal HD Cluster
-The following instructions can be used to the run the sample on the Pivotal Hd virtual machine.
+The following instructions can be used to the run the sample on the Pivotal Hd Virtual Machine.
+Same instructions can be used for Pivotal HD Cluster.

 ####Building the project